Insights Basics

 Download chart

-This button will download the currently visible chart as a PNG image to your computer.
+This button downloads the currently visible chart as a PNG image to your computer.

 Table and CSV export